Life – Terror. Ecstasy. Fight. Denial. Flight. Failure. PAIN. Forgiveness. Reconciliation. Hope. Love. Peace – Death.

 It was bloody and painfully stuck.

-My aunty (little Ant), on hearing my screams, came to my rescue, as she did on many occasions during my growing up, in the absence of my mother who was often too ill, or drunk (in bed) to help me.
+My aunt (little Ant), on hearing my screams, came to my rescue, as she did on many occasions during my growing up, in the absence of my mother who was often too ill, or drunk (in bed) to help me.

 Thanks for reading